100 Florida Trails®

 Jonathan Dickinson State Park - A Florida eco-biking destination.
 At 11,500 acres is a real treasure with something for everyone - biking, paddling, hiking, camping, picnicking, wildlife viewing, horseback riding, and more.
 The park roads are bikeable, plus there are paved bicycle trails and scenic nature trails.

-Krome Path (Miami-Dade Route K) - As part of the Krome Avenue expansion from 2 to 4 lanes, a dedicated multi-use path has been added, 18.5 miles along Krome Avenue from Homestead at SW 196th St. to US 41 (Tamiami Trail) and SR 997 (Krome Ave.) - a good example of transportation planning.
+Krome Path (Miami-Dade Route K) - As part of the Krome Avenue expansion from 2 to 4 lanes, a dedicated multi-use path has been added, 18.5 miles along Krome Avenue from Homestead at SW 196th St. to US 41 (Tamiami Trail) - a good example of transportation planning.

 Lake Okeechobee Scenic Trail (LOST), part of the Florida National Scenic Trail, circles Lake Okeechobee - the second largest freshwater lake in the U.S. - on top of the Herbert Hoover Dike.
 Used for biking, hiking, fishing, and bird watching, the 110 mile route is not always continuous, diverting onto roadways around a few locks.
 It consists of sections of both paved and gravel.

 Old Cutler Trail (Miami-Dade Route #1) - This excellent 13.5 mile trail along historic Old Cutler Road links in the southern section with the Biscayne and Black Creek Trails, and in the northern section with the Commodore Trail.

 Oleta River State Park - A Florida eco-biking destination.
-Florida's largest urban park, it is well known for miles of off-road bicycling trails, but also includes a paved 2.5 mile bike trail that circles the park, a great way to explore.
+Florida's largest urban park, it is well known for miles of off-road bicycling trails, but also includes a paved 3 mile bike trail that circles the park, a great way to explore.